American Studies, Ph.D.

 Dissertation and Defense

 Students write their dissertations working closely with their committee.
 When the student and committee agree that the dissertation is satisfactory, the student schedules a public defense of the dissertation.
 Students must submit the final version of the dissertation to their committee at least two weeks before their defense date.
 In order to obtain a degree in the spring semester, dissertations should be submitted by Feb.
-15. For fall semester, dissertations should be submitted by Oct.
+15. For the fall semester, dissertations should be submitted by Oct.
 15. Summer defenses are only scheduled under extenuating circumstances.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.